Home

 BG: The Villages is known for having everything close at hand.

-H: That's another thing we like.
-Everything we could possibly want is within ten miles of The Villages--medical,shopping.
-BG: Well, thanks for taking the time to talk to us.
+BG: Thanks for taking the time to talk to us.
 We can see you are happy in your decision to move to The Villages retirement community in Florida.

 We hope you enjoyed this discussion of one resident's lifestyle at The Villages.